 Instructions

-- Bring to boil over medium heat and then reduce to a simmer.
-Simmer for about a half hour or until the fruit is soft.
+• Bring to boil over medium heat and then reduce to a simmer.
+Simmer for about 30 minutes or until the fruit is soft.

-- Process sauce with an immersion blender or in a blender.
-(If using a blender use care, the mixture is really hot!)
+• Process sauce with an immersion blender, a food processor, or a traditional blender.
+(Be careful, the mixture is really hot!)

-- Continue to cook until you get to the desired consistency.
-You could even cook it down to a strawberry rhubarb butter if desired.
+• Continue to cook until you get to the desired consistency.
+If you cook a lot of the moisture off, you can even make strawberry rhubarb butter.

-- When you reach the consistency you desire, remove from heat.
+• When you reach the consistency you desire, remove from heat.
 Allow to cool slightly and then add honey a little bit at a time until you reach your desired level of sweetness.
-Stir in the vanilla if using and cool completely.

-- This can be stored in the refrigerator for a week or two or frozen until ready to use.
+• Store in the refrigerator for a week or two or freeze for longer storage.

 Jolene